-The NeMLA Graduate Fellows Program is operated through the English department of NeMLA's administrative Host, the University at Buffalo.
-It provides graduate students a unique opportunity to get practical experience in the working of a large academic convention and non-profit organization, as well as to establish professional connections with scholars across the Northeast and to gain insight into one of the most important forms of knowledge production and dissemination in the humanities.
+The NeMLA Graduate Fellows Program is operated through the Department of English at NeMLA's administrative host, the University at Buffalo.
+This program provides graduate students a unique opportunity to get practical experience in the working of a large academic convention and non-profit organization, as well as to establish professional connections with scholars across the Northeast and to gain insight into one of the most important forms of knowledge production and dissemination in the humanities.

-Sarah Goldbort is a third-year PhD student in the Department of English at University at Buffalo.
-Her scholarly interests are Eighteenth and Nineteenth Century British literature, Queer and Feminist Studies, with a focus on representation of British masculinities and rape culture in Victorian literature.
+Callie Ingram is a PhD student in the Department of English at University at Buffalo.
+Her research interests focus on issues of ethics, epistemology, and narrative in postmodern and contemporary American literature.

 Claire Sommers is a PhD candidate in Comparative Literature at the Graduate Center, CUNY, where she also holds several administrative positions.
 She is the Deputy Coordinator of the Critical Theory Certificate, a program she created and for which she also wrote the curriculum.
 In addition, she is the Deputy Director of Special Projects and a Presidential Research Fellow at the Center for the Humanities and the Deputy Director of the Writers' Institute.
 She teaches English and Comparative Literature at Fordham, Hunter, and Baruch.
 Her dissertation examines various modes of hybridity as a reflection of the author's creative process in Classical and English and French Renaissance literature.